Settings Framework & Design System

 Solution

-A Micro-app for Settings, Codename “SOLO”
+A Micro-app for Settings, codename “SOLO”

 A focused modal experience was designed to be deliberately neutral to make it easier to theme for private label bank channels.
 Bank channel currently in discussions to move 100% to the new Settings